shadowfax92/melange-site/_posts/2020-9-13-cornwall_trip_1.md

 <br />
 <br />
 Next we headed to the Tintagel castle which is known for being the birthplace of King Arthur and for its outstanding views to sea due to the imposing height that it is build on.
 Tintagel bridge is footbridge that connects two cliffs.
-The height of the bridge(52 meters) can seem terrifying for some people.
+The height of the bridge(52 meters) can seem terrifying to some people.
 <img src="/melange-site/assets/images/cornwall/bridge.jpg"
      alt=""
      style="display: block; margin-right: auto; margin-left: auto; max-height: 700px" />